across-protocol/contracts/README.md

 ### Compile

-This step requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) to be running, as the `solc` docked image is fetched as a prerequisite.
+This step requires [Docker Desktop](https://www.docker.com/products/docker-desktop/) to be running, as the `solc` docker image is fetched as a prerequisite.

 `yarn compile-zksync`